-- 1. Complete and return your application form to jbarnes@wildlifetrusts.org - 2.
-Shortlisted candidates invited for interview - 3.
-Chosen candidate introduced to our Board of Trustees - 4.
+- 1. Complete and return your application form to governance@wildlifetrusts.org by Monday 3rd June - 2.
+Shortlisted candidates invited for interview - Chosen candidate introduced to our Board of Trustees - 4.
 Formal nomination to our AGM - 5.
 Election at AGM - 6.
 Induction begins